 Since 2009, WSID has been investigating and implementing water and energy conservation projects.
 These projects were phased starting in 2010 with the majority of the projects complete and ready for operation in 2013 and 2014.
 A significant portion of conservation projects included automation of the Main Canal.
 Efforts were expended integrating SCADA/automation into four District pumping plants.
 This effort greatly improved accurate and reliable water supply service to District customers by automatically maintaining a constant water surface elevation over a wide range of demand.
 In 2012, the headworks of two laterals were automated which proved to provide increased reliable water service to growers and reduce operational spill from the end of laterals.
 Since it was a success at these two sites, headworks at the remaining laterals were automated in 2013.
 As part of the lateral headworks automation, flow measurement improvements were made at all sites.
 All automation sensors were original sensors until 2021.
 During 2021, the district began replacing all pressure transducers as the original sensors exceeded their useful life.
-Moving into 2022, WSID will continue replacing water level sensors and radial gate position sensors.
+During this reporting period, all water level sensors including ultrasonic sensors and pressure transducers were replaced.
+During the next reporting period, all radial gate position sensors will be replaced as they have also exceeded their useful life.

-In 2018, WSID began upgrading its electrical system in two of its pumps stations to replace old motor controller, and rebuilding pump motors and that effort continued into 2021 and will extend into 2024.
+In 2018, WSID began upgrading its electrical system in two of its pumps stations to replace old motor controller, and rebuilding pump motors and that effort continued into this reporting period and will extend into 2024.
 This project minimizes unexpected outages and improves water efficiency by maintaining deliveries without the loss of water in its distribution facilities due to power failure and the need to pump more water to fill facilities.
 The overall benefit of this project was improvement of operational efficiency calculated using total water delivered compared to total water diverted.
-Operational efficiency was improved from 79.9% in 2009 compared to 85% in 2021.
+Operational efficiency was improved from 79.9% in 2009 compared to 82% in this reporting period.
 2009 was used as the baseline because implementation of this project was phased starting in 2010.
-Implementation of these projects resulted in documented water conservation in the amount of 5,341 AF in 2021.
-Additional conservation will be seen in future years as refinements are made to control algorithms thereby improving automation operation.
+Implementation of these projects resulted in documented water conservation in the amount of 1,754 AF during this reporting period.
+Normally water conservation is higher as delivery efficiency is higher at around 87%.
+Severe drought during this report resulted in higher water loss.
+Less water was available for delivery so water had to be spread out over the distribution facilities in periods.
+This resulted in water up facilities for delivery then loss of water in those facilities when water was moved to other distribution areas.
+WSID has found that drought condition actually results in higher water loss than in normal hydrology years.

-Other components of water conservation improvements were made and remained in operation in 2021, including Phase I and Phase II of the Main Canal Modernization Project.
+Other components of water conservation improvements were made and remained in operation during this reporting period, including Phase I and Phase II of the Main Canal Modernization Project.
 This project replaced four pumping plants with two new pumping and replaced roughly 9,400 ft. of open concrete lined canal with a 96 inch reinforced concrete pipeline.
 This increased water service reliability to growers while greatly improving river diversions to more accurately meet demand.
-This project also eliminated seepage and evaporation loss in the portion of Main Canal converted to pipeline and is calculated to have conserved roughly 124 AF and 43 AF, respectively, during 2021.
+This project also eliminated seepage and evaporation loss in the portion of Main Canal converted to pipeline and is calculated to have conserved roughly 124 AF and 43 AF, respectively, during this reporting period.

 Other water and energy conservation projects where implemented on the District's distribution system.
 One of the projects included collection of operational spill from the end of two distribution laterals and conveyed using gravity to another distribution lateral for beneficial use.
-Water collected and put to beneficial use is metered and totaled 1,200 AF during 2021.
+Water collected and put to beneficial use is metered and totaled 1,200 AF during the reporting period.